- EMERGING INITIATIVES

-MassCEC and DOER are currently accepting community proposals for the HeatSmart Mass program, with a goal of selecting up to 4 communities or groups of communities.
-Each community will select one or more of the clean heating and cooling technologies to promote as part of HeatSmart Mass.
+MassCEC and DOER are currently accepting community proposals for HeatSmart Massachusetts 2019, with a goal of selecting up to 6 communities or groups of communities.
+Interested communities should review the request for proposal documents below.
+Completed applications should be submitted to email@example.com.

 Interested communities should review the community request for proposals, and submit a completed application to HeatSmartMass@MassCEC.com.
 Communities with a clear and comprehensive outreach plan, a committed volunteer team, an engaged municipality and residents interested in participating are encouraged to submit proposals.

 MassCEC will host a webinar to provide an overview of each of the technologies and answer questions on August 1, 2018 from 3:30 to 5:00PM.
 A recording of the webinar will subsequently be posted on this webpage.
 Register for the webinar.